shsagir/play-area-sync/docs/about-domains.md

 ## Troubleshooting DNS

-You can use the Terminal (Bash) to see the current DNS settings of your domain.
+You can use the terminal to see the current DNS settings of your domain.
 With the `dig` command you can see if there are any CNAME entries and where they are pointing to.
 Here we lookup `help.fortrabbit.com` and see a CNAME pointing to the App URL: `help-frbit.frb.io`.

 ```
 $ dig ANY help.fortrabbit.com